 May 13, 1938, Congress made the 11th of November in each year a legal holiday.
 After WWII in 1954 Congress Amended the Act, at the request of veterans service organization.
 “Armistice” and replaced it with “Veterans”.
-June 1, 1954, November 11th became the day to honor American veterans of all wars.
+June 1, 1954.
+November 11th became the day to honor American veterans for all wars.

 October 8, 1954 President Dwight D. Eisenhower issued the first Veterans Day Proclamation.

 Content of the Veterans Day Proclamation states: “In order to insure proper and widespread observance of this anniversary, all veterans, all veterans’ organizations, and the entire citizenry will wish to join hands in the common purpose.”

 “Toward this end, I am designating the Administrator of Veterans’ Affairs as Chairman of a Veterans Day National Committee, which shall include such other persons as the Chairman may select, and which, will coordinate at the national level necessary planning for the observance.”

 In conclusion, President Eisenhower went on to say because: “I am also requesting the heads of all departments and agencies of the Executive branch of the Government to assist the National Committee in every way possible.”
 We have President Eisenhower to thank because he was the one who organized the modern-day legislation for Veterans.
 It stands to reason with President Eisenhower being a 5 Star General in the US Army during WWII.
 He was also the Supreme Commander of the Allied Expeditionary Force in Europe.